chasemccoy/catalog/notes/misc/websites.md

 excerpt: What are they?
 Why are they?
 What makes them so special?
 That's what I am trying to answer here.
 ---

+## An idea for a website

+[A clever little website](https://anideafora.website) that generates endless ideas for websites.

 ## Laurel Schwulst: My website is a shifting house next to a river of knowledge

 <Bookmark url='https://thecreativeindependent.com/people/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/' />